pranjalagg/pranjalagg.github.io/_projects/4_project.md

 </div>

 5. `Mutation`: Based on a single chosen tree, the mutation operation creates a new tree .
 The goal of mutation is to refresh the population at random intervals and introduce random changes.
 For the purpose of our model, we have introduced a mutation of 35% in the population.
-The operation of the final evolved GP tree obtained from the above steps on text and non-text components of both original and distorted images are depicted in Fig. 6 (b).
+The operation of the final evolved GP tree obtained from the above steps on text and non-text components of both original and distorted images are depicted in the below figure.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">